Livestock News

 In 1983, a new facility in Tuxtla Gutiérrez, Chiapas, Mexico, began producing 500 million sterile flies weekly.
 This moved fly production closer to the advancing barrier zone as eradication efforts pushed the screwworm population farther south.

-Initially, the Mexico-United States Screwworm Eradication Program aimed to establish a permanent barrier zone at the Isthmus of Tehuantepec, the shortest distance between the Gulf of Mexico and the Pacific Ocean.
-However, by the mid-1980s, authorities recognized that extending eradication efforts to a biological barrier provided by the Darién Gap in Panama would provide a more comprehensive and lasting solution.
+The Mexico-United States Screwworm Eradication Program initially contemplated the establishment of a permanent barrier zone along the Isthmus of Tehuantepec, the narrowest land strip between the Gulf of Mexico and the Pacific Ocean.
+By the mid-1980s, however, authorities understood that extending eradication to a biological barrier provided by the Darién Gap in Panama would establish a wider and more permanent solution.

 Modern feasibility of such operations has diminished due to increased urbanization and public resistance to radiation-related programs.